jakir-ruet/aws-practitioner-professional/README.md

 Illustration shown below;
 ![Image builder](/img/image-builder.png)

-***EFS Infrequent Access (EFS-IA)***
-- Managed NFS (network file system) that can be mounted on 100s of EC2
-- EFS works with Linux EC2 instances in multi-AZ
-- Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning
-- Storage class that is cost-optimized for files not accessed every day
-- Up to 92% lower cost compared to EFS Standard
-- EFS will automatically move your files to EFS-IA based on the last time they were accessed
-- Enable EFS-IA with a Lifecycle Policy
-- Example: move files that are not accessed for 60 days to EFS-IA
-- Transparent to the applications accessing EFS
-- cost-optimized storage class for infrequent accessed files

 #### Shared Responsibility Model of Storage Volume
 | AWS (Provider)                                    | User                                               |
 | :------------------------------------------------ | :------------------------------------------------- |